frakman1/DemeoMods-Revolutions/README.md

 - Starting critical RANGED damage increased to 8
 - Starting movement increased to 5
 - Arrow costs 0 Action Points
-- Normal start cards plus Call Companion and Lure
+- Normal start cards plus Call Companion and MonsterBait
 - Beast Whisperer summoned Rats are now poisonous
 - The second Arrow card is replaced by a NEW reusable single target Fire Arrow attack that can't miss
 - Critical hits replenish Arrow if not last action